Why ‘Ozark’ Should Be a Model for Villain Origin Stories

 “We must demonstrate to the audience that there is no moral high ground in life!”

-All of the above have surely been bandied about in producer’s offices for 20 years.
+All of the above have been bandied about in producer offices for 20 years.
 It’s all nonsense, as ‘Ozark’ has demonstrated.

 Why is it nonsense?

-Because Hollywood’s bias about who the protagonist of the story can be is all wrong.
+Hollywood’s bias about who the protagonist of the story can be is wrong.

-The protagonist of the story doesn’t have to be a sympathetic person; heck it doesn’t have to be a person at all.
+The story’s protagonist doesn’t have to be sympathetic; heck, it doesn’t have to be a person.

-The protagonist of Ozark is not the Byrdes, (and don’t get me started on the people who are confused whether the Byrdes are heroes or villains.
-It could not be more clear), and its not even Ruth.
+The protagonist of Ozark is not the Byrdes (and don’t get me started on the people who are confused about whether the Byrdes are heroes or villains—it could not be clearer), and it's not even Ruth.

 The protagonist of ‘Ozark’ is the Ozark community itself.

 Before the Byrdes arrived, the Ozarks was a residential ecosystem that sustained itself, however imperfectly, to the needs and wants of everyone inside of it.
-Yes, it’s a community of addiction, of abrasive drunk tourists, and of some very disparate outcomes of income inequality.
-But its a relatively peaceful community, with order, and regularity.
+Yes, it’s a community of addiction, of abrasive drunk tourists, and some very disparate outcomes of income inequality.
+But it's a relatively peaceful community, with order and regularity.
 Audiences tend to identify with these values.

 The Ozark community is the show’s protagonist (with Ruth as the avatar, especially from season 3 on), and its arc is to survive the Byrdes.
-So far, the community is failing miserably, as cornerstones of the community die left and right and have no idea how to combat the force of nature that is the Byrdes.
+So far, the community is failing miserably, as cornerstones die left and right, and they have no idea how to combat the force of nature, which is the Byrdes.

 That is what Hollywood is missing in the villain origin story.
 Fans want to see that force of nature from the villain.
-They haven’t been able to understand how to portray that force of nature as evil unless its against someone or something even worse.
+They haven’t understood how to portray that force of nature as evil unless it’s against someone or something worse.

 This is why Hollywood is out of touch with its audience.
 Fans are fine seeing villains they love do villainous things!